keenanromain/AWS-SAA-C02-Study-Guide/README.md

 **Roles** - any software service that needs to be granted permissions to do its job, e.g- AWS Lambda needing write permissions to S3 or a fleet of EC2 instances needing read permissions from a RDS MySQL database.

-**Policies** - the documented rulesets that are applied to grant or limit access.
+**Policies** - the documented rule sets that are applied to grant or limit access.
 In order for users, groups, or roles to properly set permissions, they use policies.
 Policies are written in JSON and you can either use custom policies for your specific needs or use the default policies set by AWS.

 ![Screen Shot 2020-06-06 at 10 49 48 PM](https://user-images.githubusercontent.com/13093517/83959193-11533980-a848-11ea-9d03-d8133e0aaa86.png)

 IAM Policies are separated from the other entities above because they are not an IAM Identity.
-Instead, they are attached to IAM Identities so that the IAM Identity in question can perform its neccessary function.
+Instead, they are attached to IAM Identities so that the IAM Identity in question can perform its necessary function.

 ### IAM Key Details: